 Two of our team members attended the launch of the Howick Fruit Trees at School Project which was sponsored by Kings Plant Barn.
 They gifted us 18 fruit trees and the stakes and compost too!
-Our team member was the only student to speak and she certainly did our kura proud with her confident delivery.
 Thank you Auckland Council for inviting us to join in this wonderful initiative which is going to be a most valuable learning experience.